Cyndi-24/Stroke-Risk-Prediction/README.md

 Stroke cases: 925
 This nearly balanced distribution reflects the effect of the SMOTE technique used earlier to handle class imbalance.

-## Why the Decision Tree Model Performed Best

-Among the machine learning models tested, the Decision Tree Classifier produced the best overall performance for the stroke prediction task.
-This can be attributed to several factors related to the nature of the dataset and the strengths of the algorithm.

-a) Ability to Handle Mixed Data Types

-The stroke dataset contains both numerical variables (such as age, BMI, and glucose level) and categorical variables (such as gender, work type, and smoking status).
-Decision Trees are well suited for datasets with mixed feature types because they split the data based on feature values without requiring complex transformations.

-b) Capturing Non-Linear Relationships

-Stroke risk is influenced by multiple interacting factors such as age, hypertension, heart disease, and lifestyle choices.
-Decision Trees are capable of capturing non-linear relationships and complex feature interactions, which helps improve predictive performance.

-c) Improved Performance After Handling Class Imbalance

-The dataset originally contained more non-stroke cases than stroke cases, which could bias the model.
-The use of SMOTE (Synthetic Minority Oversampling Technique) balanced the dataset by generating synthetic examples of the minority class.
-This allowed the Decision Tree model to learn patterns associated with stroke cases more effectively.

-d) Strong Predictive Performance

-The Decision Tree model demonstrates strong and balanced predictive performance, with high precision, recall, and F1-scores across both classes.
-The particularly high recall for stroke cases (0.93) suggests that the model is effective at identifying individuals at risk of stroke, which is crucial in medical prediction tasks.

-e) Model Interpretability

-Finally,  Decision Trees are easy to interpret and visualize.
-Healthcare professionals can understand the decision rules used by the model, making it more suitable for real-world medical decision support.

   ## Confusion Matrix Analysis

 ![image alt](https://github.com/Cyndi-24/Stroke-Risk-Prediction/blob/main/Stroke_prediction/Stroke_prediction_images/confusion_matrix.png)